-Passion flowers require little or no maintenance and if grown in ideal conditions can be vigorous, up to 8-12 meters and so it needs to be planted in a largish spot.
-Although it is said passion flowers will grow in a container, and by necessity the more tender varieties have to be container grown, I think the common blue variety is too vigorous and better in the ground unless there is no alternative.
-Mention is also made of growing passion flowers in a conservatory.
-My experience of conservatories is that in the summer they reach very high temperatures which makes it a hostile environment for most plants.
-(An exception are Pelargoniums which tolerate conservatory conditions very well, but are the exception unless your conservatory is very well ventilated, cooled and with a good amount of shade.)
-The average very hot conservatory will bake most plants.
+Passion flowers require little or no maintenance and can be vigorous growing up to 8-12 meters.
+They can be grown in a container, but will require a largish container given they are a vigorous climber.
+Also, by necessity, the more tender varieties will need to be grown in a container to bring under cover for winter.
+Mention is often made of growing passion flowers in a conservatory.
+The problem is that many conservatories in the summer reach very high temperatures which makes it a hostile environment for most plants.
+(An exception are Pelargoniums which tolerate conservatory conditions.)
+Unless your conservatory is well-ventilated, cooled and with a good amount of shade it is likely to be too hot and bake most plants including passion flowers.

 The latin name for Passion flower, is Passiflora, so called after the Passion of Christ.
 It is said that the stigmas and anthers represent the nails on the cross and the wounds.